What are some good domain registrars?

 What does domain registration and hosting cost?

 Some registrars offer a bargain rate for the first year or two and then double the price on the third year.
 Others just offer a standard rate.
-But expect to pay somewhere between $10 and $20/year for registration and hosting.
+But expect to pay somewhere between $15 and $40/year for registration and hosting. (.org domains are more expensive than .com.)
 You pay the same amount whether you just register the domain or also host the DNS.
 Many registrars will offer a discount for multiple domain registrations.
 No reputable DNS registrar charges extra for DNS hosting.
 DNS hosting should be included in the price for registration.

 How do I find out who my domain registrar or domain host are?